 Where you live can significantly affect your premium, as insurers assess risks differently across regions:

-Auckland: In contrast, Auckland’s average contents insurance premium is $755 per year.
-While the city faces weather-related risks, such as storms and flooding, the absence of major earthquake exposure generally keeps premiums lower.
+Auckland: In contrast, Auckland’s average contents insurance premium is $754 per year, $69 below the national average.
+While Auckland faces weather-related risks like storms and flooding, the absence of significant earthquake risk helps keep contents insurance costs lower.

 Curious about how to save on contents insurance?
 Check out our further reading section below.